 Similar Mesozoic gold deposits were also reported in the Jiangnan Orogen, e.g., Yanlinsi, Hengjiangchong, Wangu, Huangjindong, Jinjing, Mali, Fenshuiao, and Dayan [1, 4, 47-52].
 And generally speaking, its gold mineralization has close spatial relations with regional granitic intrusions [1].
 H-O-C-S-Pb isotopic data of ore-forming fluids indicate that its ore-forming materials mainly source from granitic magma and minor from basement metamorphic stratum ([1] and references therein).
 The ore-controlling structure of the shear zone of Daping gold deposit is similar to many world typical orogenic gold deposits [53-58].
-In addition, the Daping gold deposit has many similar characteristics to the typical orogenic gold deposits (Table 9), for instance, the tectonic background of orogen, the ore-type of quartz
+In addition, the Daping gold deposit has many similar characteristics to the typical orogenic gold deposits (Table 9), for instance, the tectonic background of orogen, the ore-bearing rocks of semideep sea or deep sea sediments, the ore-type of quartz

-FIGURE 11: Plot of δD{H_2O} versus $\delta^{18}O{H_2O}$ of the metallogenic fluids in Daping gold deposit (modified after [1]).
+Figure 11: Plot of δD{H_2O} versus $\delta^{18}O{H_2O}$ of the metallogenic fluids in Daping gold deposit (modified after [1]).
 Primary magmatic and metamorphic water boxes and meteoric water line are from [64].

 FIGURE 12: Sulfur isotope composition of ores in Daping gold deposit (modified after [46, 65-67]).
-Data of the Lengjiaxi Group and Banxi Group (Gaojian Group) are from Luo [68] and Liu et al. [69].
+Data of the Lengiiaxi Group and Banxi Group (Gaojian Group) are from Luo [68] and Liu et al. [69].